Bob Lowes: Executive career

 Lowes began his scouting career with the Brandon Wheat Kings as the chief scout from 2005 to 2007.
 He worked part-time as an amateur scout for the Ottawa Senators starting in 2006, then was hired full-time in 2008.
 He was promoted to director of amateur scouting in August 2014, and was responsible for the scouting staff of Ottawa in preparation for each NHL Entry Draft.
 Notable players drafted by Ottawa during his tenure as chief scout include Logan Brown, Thomas Chabot, Jared Cowen, Nick Foligno, Gabriel Gagne, Erik Karlsson, Curtis Lazar, Robin Lehner, Jakob Silfverberg, Mark Stone, Colin White, and Mika Zibanejad.

 Lowes was hired by the Vegas Golden Knights September 30, 2016, to be the assistant director of player personnel under Vaughn Karpan.
 Lowes and Karpan has both previously been part of the Brandon Wheat Kings and the Manitoba Bisons.
 Lowes is one of five former Wheat Kings alumni to become executives for Vegas, including Karpan, Kelly McCrimmon, Mike Kelly, and his former player Ryan Craig.
+Lowes later won the Stanley Cup with Vegas in 2023.